 Statistics show approximately 1,000 work-related assaults are reported in Minnesota each year -- nearly 20 a week.
 Violence in the workplace is a serious public health problem; it affects all of us and we all have a responsibility to do something about it.
-The Minnesota Department of Labor and Industry has established a Workplace Violence Prevention Resource Center to assist the public through:
+The Minnesota Department of Labor and Industry has established a Workplace Violence Prevention Resource Center to assist the public through consultation, outreach and training.

 A training video created by the Minnesota Department of Health and Minnesota OSHA Workplace Safety Consultation to help workers learn how to identify, prevent and de-escalate violence as required under Minnesota's Violence Against Health Care Workers law (Minnesota Statutes § 144.566).

 MNOSHA Workplace Safety Consultation (WSC) hosted a roundtable discussion about workplace violence prevention in health care settings, Nov.
 1, 2012, at the Department of Labor and Industry (DLI).
 More than 60 participants listened to presentations from representatives of DLI, Hennepin County Medical Center (HCMC) and St. Cloud Hospital.
 The audience was encouraged to participate, ask questions and offer solutions.